hash-bang/gadzooks/README.md

 1. Create a new bookmarklet with the URL `javascript:$('body').append('<script src="http://gadzooks.hashbang.net/inject.js"></script>')`
 2. Visit the [Fallen London](http://fallenlondon.storynexus.com) website
 3. Open the bookmarklet - while the FL page is open, do not open another tab or window first
 4. Configure Gadzooks!
-By default a new tab should be created allowing access to the Gadzooks! options screen or you can press F12.
+By default a new tab should be created allowing access to the Gadzooks! options screen, you can also access Gadzooks! via the link in the the top right of your screen next to your login name or you can press F12.

 Install on your phone